AdobeDocs/workfront.fr-FR/help/quicksilver/manage-work/projects/create-and-manage-templates/attach-template-to-project.md

 <p>Consider the following when adding templates to projects:</p>
 <ul>
 <li> <p>You can attach only active templates to projects. </p> </li>
-<li> <p>You can attach a template to a project when the project is in a status of Complete, Dead, or in Pending Approval, only when your Adobe Workfront administrator <span>or a group administrator</span> has enabled this functionality in the Project&nbsp;Preferences area.
+<li> <p>You can attach a template to a project when the project is in a status of Complete, Dead, or in Pending Approval, only when your Adobe Workfront administrator <span>or a group administrator</span> has enabled this functionality in the Project Preferences area.
 For information about setting project preferences, see <a href="../../../administration-and-setup/set-up-workfront/configure-system-defaults/set-project-preferences.md" class="MCXref xref">Configure system-wide project preferences</a>. </p> </li>
 <li> <p>Unless you exclude specific template tasks from being added in the attachment process, all template tasks are added to the existing project. </p> </li>
 <li> <p>Most template settings are added to the project. </p> </li>
 <li> <p>Some settings from the template automatically transfer to the project, unless you specifically mark them to be excluded. </p>